Onboarding Personal Users

 "id": "b020bff58ff3479ba5cb7e31a858d910"

-Take the user_intent_id and use it to onboard the individual.
+After confirming the User Intent Status is approved you can use it to onboard the individual.

 Overview